-In 2018, beginning at 11 am each day, concert-entrance wristbands are available for free at the Ticket Office by the Amphitheatre entrance.
-New for 2018, you can also reserve your spot on the day online (subject to a nominal fee).
+Typically, beginning at 11 am each day, concert-entrance wristbands are available for free at the Ticket Office by the Amphitheatre entrance.
+New for 2018, you could also reserve your spot on the day online (subject to a nominal fee).
 2019 will likely be similar (with exact details to be confirmed).

 If you want a free concert ticket you need to line up in person to get your wristband on the day of the show.
 A limited number of free seats are available for each night, and they are time-stamped so you need to show up later at the concert venue at a certain time (plus or minus a few minutes).